nkoehring/markdown.social/cli/README.md

 - **Parse plaintext.casa feeds** in Markdown format
 - **Assemble timelines** by combining your posts with posts from all followed feeds
 - **Fetch remote feeds** via HTTP(S) (or local file:// URLs for testing)
+- **Add new posts** to your feed with automatic timestamp IDs
 - **Rich terminal output** with markdown rendering, including formatted tables and syntax highlighting

 ## Planned Features

-- Feed path can be a URL
+- Feed path can be a URL (readonly, of course)
 - Configuration file to set default feed path
 - Pages (multi file feeds)
 - Feeds in multiple formats (Org, AsciiDoc, txt) via converters
+- Interactive post creation with tag and mood selector

 ## Installation